 RPE’s subjectivity can make it seem arbitrary.
-“Studies show that people are often poor judges of their own training intensity,” notes Beachbody Senior Fitness and Nutrition Content Manager Trevor Thieme, CSCS.
+“Studies show that people are often poor judges of their own training intensity,” notes BODi Executive Director of Fitness and Nutrition Content Trevor Thieme, CSCS.
 “They tend to overestimate how hard they exercise.”

 To help make RPE more objective, Helms suggests a technique called “anchoring,” in which you link effort levels to a given activity at a known intensities.
 For example, you might run on a treadmill, gradually increasing speed over a 20-minute period until you hit peak effort, noting your perceived exertion along the way.

 How do your legs feel at each level?
 How is your respiration?
 How hard is your heart pounding?
 Using this strategy, says Helms, regular exercisers can make more reliable RPE estimations from one day to the next.

 How to Use the RPE Scale in Your Workouts

 Like any other fitness technique, RPE training requires practice.
 To do that, start recording your highest RPE during exercise, as well as your session RPE once you’re done.